golemfactory/golem-docs/src/pages/docs/creators/golem-workers/create-node.md

 For security reasons, access to the internet from Golem Network machines is very limited.
 Use the `outbound_urls` field to specify which external URLs the node should be allowed to access.

-The list of URLs allowed by most providers by default is restricted but includes important resources like Hugging Face, Docker Hub, or PyPi.
-For more details on allowed URLs, see the whitelist section of [this article](/docs/creators/javascript/guides/accessing-internet#the-whitelist).
+The list of URLs allowed by most providers by default is quite restricted, to check the details see the whitelist section of [this article](/docs/creators/javascript/guides/accessing-internet#the-whitelist).

 #### `min_mem_gib`, `min_storage_gib`, `min_cpu_threads`, `max_cpu_threads`